Elias Ramzi - Deep learning PhD student

 • I am participating to the Internation Computer Vision Summer School (ICVSS, 2023) this summer in Sicily.

-• I have participated in releasing the first of its kind hierarchical landmark retrieval dataset: available at https://github.com/cvdfoundation/google-landmark.
+• I have released the first of its kind hierarchical landmark retrieval dataset as a part of a TPAMI submission.
+It is available at https://github.com/cvdfoundation/google-landmark.

 • I am a reviewer for NeurIPS 2023.